Editor's note: Joseph R. Betancourt, MD, MPH, contributed to this post.

-- Blood clots and low blood platelets (the blood cells that help stop bleeding) have been reported with the Johnson & Johnson vaccine.
+- Blood clots and low blood platelets (the blood cells that help stop bleeding) have been reported with the Johnson and Johnson vaccine.
 According to the CDC, risk is higher in women younger than 50 than in older women or men.
 It occurs in about seven per million vaccinated women ages 18 to 49, and about one per million vaccinated women 50 or older.
 After investigation showed that this side effect is rare, the temporary pause on using this vaccine was lifted.
-According to the FDA, the known benefits outweigh known risks for the Johnson & Johnson vaccine in all adults, including Native Americans.
+According to the FDA, the known benefits outweigh known risks for the Johnson and Johnson vaccine in all adults, including Native Americans.

 The bottom line